leana8959/univ-rennes.typ/README.md

 ## Example
 You can either use this as a simple handout, or a more sophisticated internship report.
-Check out examples folder in the repository for these examples.
+Check out examples folder in the repository for these examples, or docs folder for the handbook.

 ## TODOS
 - [ ] pick a non canonical package name